2611ansh/ASLNet-American-Sign-Language-Network/README.md

 - Start a live camera feed for real-time sign language recognition.
 - Utilize the YOLOv5 model for object detection and gesture prediction.

-## Project Structure

-The project is structured as follows:

-- `app.py`: The main Python application file that handles sign language prediction requests and live camera feed processing.
-- `signLanguage/utils/`: Directory containing utility scripts for image decoding and encoding.
-- `data/`: Directory for storing input images and predicted gesture images.
-- `yolov5/`: Directory containing the YOLOv5 model for object detection.

 ## Acknowledgments

 - OpenCV and YOLOv5 for computer vision capabilities.